 Dr. Josephine Palermo (01:21):

 Yeah.
-So it’s been pretty busy.
-It hasn’t, it just, it feels busy out of lockdown.
+So it’s been pretty busy hasn’t it?
+It just, it feels busy out of lockdown.

 Dr. Josephine Palermo (01:27):

 I know.
 And it’s been such a shock coming out of that slower pace of lockdown to this crazy, you know, freedom of movement and yeah, it’s really hectic.
 And with Christmas coming, I mean the biggest, my biggest concern is how am I going to fit in the Christmas shopping?
 So I don’t know.
-I think so

-Your cards are nice.
+Are you going to give gift cards?
+Gift cards are nice.
 I, I agree.
 Yeah.

 Dr. Josephine Palermo (01:51):